Friends of Marshall Square Park

 Because of the Park’s early origins as an arboretum, FMSP wanted to give the public information on the important, original trees still standing.
 Few of us would know them—much less their names—without help.
 Fortunately, D.L.
 Howell & Associates, Inc., very generously donated their professional services to produce an accurate Existing Conditions Survey of Marshall Square Park.

 Although a long-term priority, the project languished behind other, critically needed improvements until FMSP member Oliver Snow expressed interest in helping identify our trees.
-A committee, chaired by Past President Anne Walters, researched recommended materials for the labels and proper installation with help from Longwood Gardens and the Morris and Jenkins Arboretums.
+A committee, chaired by Founding Member and Past President Anne Walters, researched recommended materials for the labels and proper installation with help from Longwood Gardens and the Morris and Jenkins Arboretums.
 Steven Wright, a Hamilton Fellow at Jenkins, assisted in identifying obscure tree varieties.
 Anne coördinated with the sign maker to develop quality aluminum labels to mark each tree with its common and Latin names.

 After more than a year of preparation and work, Anne ordered the labels; on February 21, 2012, they were installed using a system of stainless steel screws and springs that allow the trees to grow and expand unharmed.